MartijnOei/CASANOVA/README.md

 # CASANOVA
-CASANOVA is a solution to use the CASA software in your own Python installation.
+CASANOVA is a solution to use CASA software in your own Python installation